 In the infamous tragicomedy Waiting For Godot, the two main characters spend their days waiting for a man who never arrives, Godot.
 The irony of this story is that this scenario plays out in everyday life far more often than we admit to, especially when it comes to money and finances.

 How many times have you thought of starting your savings plan, but spent your money instead?
 Or hold out to win the lottery, get a pay rise or have your investment hit record returns?
 What about that inheritance you’ve already spent in your head, are you waiting for that too?

-If you’re telling yourself stories that money will come tomorrow – then it’s time to rewrite your script.
+If you’re telling yourself stories that money will come tomorrow, then it’s time to rewrite your script and shift your money mindset.
 The best way to get control of your finances is to start today.
 Create a budget, work with what you’ve got and slowly start turning your financial future into a positive one.